 How to repair a leaking toilet?

-When water leaks from beneath the toilet, the first measure you can take to repair it is tightening the closet bolts securing the toilet onto your bathroom floor.
+When water leaks from beneath the toilet, the first measure you can take to repair it, is to tighten the closet bolts securing the toilet onto your bathroom floor.
 You can use a putty knife or a screwdriver and pry off the caps that cover the bolt.
 After that, you must use a wrench to tighten each of the bolts individually and slowly.
-Do not apply a lot of pressure as that can lead to racking the toilet’s base, which would most likely need a new plumbing installation by a professional plumber.
+Do not apply a lot of pressure as that can lead to cracking the toilet’s base, which would most likely need a new base and plumbing installation by a professional plumber.

 In most cases, the leak stops after tightening the bolt.
-However, if it does not, then it is time for you to remove your toilet and replace the wax gasket responsible for the leakage.
+However, if it does not, then it is time for you to remove your toilet and replace the wax gasket which is potentially responsible for the leakage.

 A leaking toilet can be frustrating, but it’s usually a pretty simple fix.
 Here are three ways to keep your toilet from leaking:

 - Adjust the float arm.
 Many toilets have an adjustment screw on the side of the tank that controls the float arm.
-This adjusts how high the water level rises in the bowl when you flush.
+This adjusts the height of the water level in the bowl when you flush.
 If your tank is leaking or running constantly, try turning this screw up to allow less water into the bowl.
 If you’ve already gone as far as you can with this adjustment, try adjusting the fill valve inside of the back of your tank instead.

 - Seal up any potential leaks.
-If your toilet isn’t leaking but still seems like it’s using too much water, you might.
+If your toilet isn’t leaking but still seems like it’s using too much water, it may be.